Best Red Pill Books

 Yet, we do know that dark-triad men get laid more than the average man.

-And I have personally also shown that Machiavellianism and ruthlessness help you get to the top in business.
+And we’ve shown that Machiavellianism and ruthlessness help you get to the top in business.

 Dutton is clear that it’s not boundless psychopathy that provides an edge in life.